Incompleteness: The Limits of Science and Mind

 Incompleteness, the finite computational power of every system tells us why evo devo methods are the most adaptive computation, intelligence, and complexity construction techniques.
 Every fan-out of evolutionary exploration must be paired with a fan-in, of developmental pruning, to prevent a combinatorial explosion of possibilities in the system’s incomplete capacity to search, and to maximize the chance that it can find something useful in that search.

 Complexity pioneer and biologist Stuart Kauffman, in his classic book on complexity and self-organization, At Home in the Universe (1996), explores NK networks, where N refers to the number of components in a complex system, and K to the number of connections among those components.
 His research proposed that as K increases, at a certain threshold the fitness of a system, be it an ecosystem, a brain, a society, or an artificial neural network, always decreases.
 Its behavior becomes overconstrained, brittle, and too predictable.
 Likewise, without enough connections, the system’s evolutionary ability to “hill climb,” to experimentally search for and move toward higher peaks on the fitness landscape, is greatly curtailed.
 So N versus K are always in a computational tradeoff, and there is a sweet spot, a place between too much chaos and too much order, or in our language, between too much evolution and too much development, where adaptiveness is maximized.

 Evo devo systems are thus the way intelligent systems deal with their own computational incompleteness to maximize adaptiveness.
-The better we understand these systems, the better we understand the universe we live in, and the future of mind.
+The better we understand these systems, and the changing nature of their incompleteness, the better we can understand the universe we live in, and the future of mind.